 Andreea and her team acknowledged that they don’t put enough attention to the business side and that they need to do it if they want to survive.

 The focus for this year is to run the place more sustainably.
 Focus on content.
 We want to connect more with the real needs of the community.
-Maybe try to attract more companies to collaborate on a regular base, not just come to us from time to time.
+Maybe try to attract more companies to collaborate on a regular basis, not just come to us from time to time.
 Since last year we are part of the European Network of Independent Cultural Centers, we are first in Romania to come in, to be accepted.
-We want also to connect international network with local needs.
-We were approached by the British Council, they want to do project with us.
-They are based in Bucharest, but they look at Timisoara as current Capital of Culture.
+We also want to connect international networks with local needs.
+We were approached by the British Council, they want to do a project with us.
+They are based in Bucharest, but they look at Timisoara as the current Capital of Culture.
 We are also part of it, organizing some events within the Capital of Culture.
 It’s the year of content, I think, and meaningful projects.

 Why we do that?
 I think part of it is determination to show that things can work if you work hard for them.
 Just do something meaningful and don’t take the easy way out.
-We always try to do stuff which haven’t been done before.
+We always try to do stuff which hasn't been done before.
 I believe that nothing good comes out of the easy path.
 We are all different, working on Ambasada or even the festival itself, but we share this value, that if you want to change something, you have to get involved and try to do it.
 We also believe in the power of community.
 People coming together.
 I think the power given by a community of people cannot be replaced by any other resource.
-You can have all the money in the world and do good looking cultural centers, but if you don’t have community that you answer to, if you are not really connected, if good you want to do is somehow artificial and not connected to real needs, it has no point.
+You can have all the money in the world and do good looking cultural centers, but if you don’t have a community that you answer to, if you are not really connected, if what you want to do is somehow artificial and not connected to real needs, it has no point.
 With the power of community you can really do stuff out of nothing.
 This combination of real needs and a lot of work and having community together makes it happen even if you don’t have all resources.
 You will find a way.

 More about Ambasada: plai.ro/ambasada